 Also Read: Bad Data Visualization Examples

-This is an excellent example of applying an essential quality of effective dashboards, having multiple data points.
 It contains eight data points in total, including –

 - Website performance metrics